ninenines/ranch/guide/transports.md

 -------------

 The SSL transport is a thin wrapper around `ssl`.
-It requires the `crypto`, `public_key` and `ssl` applications to be started.
+It requires the `crypto`, `asn1`, `public_key` and `ssl` applications to be started.
+When starting an SSL listener, Ranch will attempt to automatically start them.
+It will not try to stop them when the listener is removed, however.
-You can start each of them individually, or you can call the `ssl:start/0` convenience function.

 ``` erlang
 ssl:start().